dzwaneveld/tudelft-report-thesis-template/README.md

 |         | Added *xspace*, which automatically selects the appropriate spacing after the \\deg macro |
 | 1.2     | Minor adjustments to the class file |
 |         | Added more cover images.
 A detailed list with all attributions can be found under *Cover*.
 All images can be used and distributed freely if appropriate credit is given (all use a CC BY 2.0 license or similar) |

+## License

+This template is available under CC BY-NC 4.0.
+For more information, see https://creativecommons.org/licenses/by-nc/4.0/.
+No attribution is required in reports created using this template.